 REPORTING PATH PROBLEMS

 Here in the east of Suffolk, we are relatively fortunate in having a largely well-maintained and signed network of footpaths, bridleways and byways to use for our walking.

 However, problems do arise - some difficult or long term, others easily dealt with.
 Our footpaths committee is very interested to learn of any problems that you do encounter.
 We may already now about them but that does not matter - please tell us what you find.
-We are aiming soon to list all known serious problems in our territory on our website to help you plan your walks.
 It is also important that you report problems to the County Council.
 This is easy to do.
-Just get on-line and go to:
+Just go on-line and go to: